 In some ways, virtual interviews raise the same legal issues as traditional recruitment methods.
 However, video interviews leave a digital footprint that could more easily show up in a courtroom.
 Whether the interview process is conducted by a recruiter, a prospective supervisor, or an online “pre-screen” computer program, interview questions must not violate EEOC guidelines when it comes to maintaining a legal hiring process.

-Generally, job ads, recruiting methods, the application process, and interview questions cannot discriminate on the basis of a candidate’s protected characteristics, which include:
+Generally, job ads, recruiting methods, the application process, and interview questions may not discriminate on the basis of a candidate’s protected characteristics, which include:

 - National origin